"Woman, child, man and wife, the best love to have is the love of life"

 It could well be, considering the fact that Jimi came back to the piece (which began as a spontaneous jam) and worked on it with various slick overdubs.
 He obviously knew he had something worthwhile there.
 It is, I feel, the greatest guitar instrumental ever recorded.

-Anyway, in conclusion, I would advise any newcomer to Jimi's music to buy the superb sounding "Cry Of Love" and "Rainbow Bridge" (re-released on CD in 2014) plus and old "War Heroes" album (CD or vinyl) rather than this over-stuffed compilation with its compressed sound.
+Anyway, in conclusion, I would advise any newcomer to Jimi's music to buy the superb sounding "Cry Of Love" and "Rainbow Bridge" (re-released on CD in 2014) plus and old "War Heroes" album (CD or vinyl) rather than this over-stuffed compilation with its compressed sound on CD (the vinyl was however better).

 The album title is quite literally illustrated (with a sunset ?) and an overlayed Jimi seems aptly to ponder what might have been.
 It does have a luxury feel to it, which matches the richness of the music within.
 Nice typo also but the whole thing does look more like a good advertisement or film poster rather than an "record sleeve" - 7/10